GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_private_targets_gke/cloud_deploy_private_targets_gke.md

 uid: 37d76352d5644ff199e23e16a91f1ebc
 ```

-You can also view [Release details](https://console.cloud.google.com/deploy/delivery-pipelines/us-central1/web-app-private-targets/releases/web-app-001?project={{project-id}}) in the GCP control panel.
+You can also view [release details](https://console.cloud.google.com/deploy/delivery-pipelines/us-central1/web-app-private-targets/releases/web-app-001?project={{project-id}}) in the GCP control panel.

-When a release is created, it will also be automatically rolled out to the first Target in the pipeline (unless approval is required, which will be covered in a later step of this tutorial).
+When a release is created, it will also be automatically rolled out to the first target in the pipeline (unless approval is required, which will be covered in a later step of this tutorial).

 You can read more about this in the [Google Cloud Deploy delivery process](https://cloud.google.com/deploy/docs/overview#the_delivery_process) section of the documentation.

-Click **Next** to proceed.
+To promote your application, Click **Next**.

-## Promoting Applications
+## Promoting the application

 With your release created, you can promote your application.
-When the Release was created in the previous step, it automatically rolled out your application to the initial Target.
-To confirm your `test` Target has your application deployed, run the following command:
+When the release was created in the previous step, it automatically rolled out your application to the initial target.
+To confirm your `test` target has your application deployed, run the following command:

 ```bash
 gcloud beta deploy rollouts list --delivery-pipeline web-app-private-targets --release web-app-001